prgding/java-interview/src/framework/springcloud.md

 14. Open URL: `http://127.0.0.1:8848/nacos`, username/password is the same `nacos`.
 Go to `ServiceManagement/Service List`, we will find these two application.

 15. Then we can access `http://127.0.0.1:8001/one`, result will be `"From oneApp"`, means that the application is running fine.
-Then we access `http://127.0.0.1:8001/two`, we can see the message from the other application, it means that remote invoke successfully.
+Then we access `http://127.0.0.1:8001/two`, we can see the message from the other application, it means that the remote call is successful.